Trump’s disconnect with DC widens during viral pandemic

 Bowser acknowledges the different approaches, but plays down any conflict with the Oval Office.

-She stresses that the city’s reopening plan is based in part on White House task force guidelines and Washington has consulted with Dr. Anthony Fauci, the federal government’s top epidemiologist.
+She stresses that the city’s reopening plan is based in part on White House task force guidelines and Washington has consulted with Dr. Anthony Fauci, the federal government’s top infectious disease expert.
 The mayor added that she’s been in contact with administration officials, as have other city representatives.

 “We want everything open,” Bowser said.
 “And the way to get everything open is to have a measured and phased approach.”